m00tiny/oh-my-termux/README.md

 # oh-my-termux

+## THIS IS A FORK, READ THE INSTALL.SH, IT WILL OVERWRITE FILES
+## THIS IS A FORK, READ THE INSTALL.SH, IT WILL OVERWRITE FILES
+## THIS IS A FORK, READ THE INSTALL.SH, IT WILL OVERWRITE FILES
-##THIS IS A FORK, READ THE INSTALL, IT WILL OVERWRITE FILES
+## THIS IS A FORK, READ THE INSTALL.SH, IT WILL OVERWRITE FILES

 Setup Termux with: